Printable Headache Log / Diary

 I'm not a medical doctor, so don't take any of this as professional advice.
 But, if you are trying to prevent headaches or migraines, you might find some of this useful.

 If you don't know the difference between a normal headache and a true migraine, I suggest you do some research.
 I've had headaches that were just as painful as some migraines, although most of the time a migraine is much worse.
 It's not just about the level of pain.
 Even though the causes, triggers, and symptoms can be similar, a migraine is a different beast, medically speaking.
 The last time I checked, the Migraine article on Wikipedia was pretty good.

 Symptoms vs. Triggers

 It's important to record both symptoms and possible triggers.
 Symptoms are used to help you identify the type of headache or migraine.
 Recording the symptoms can also help you identify the effectiveness of medications.
-It was through the use of migraine log that I was able to identify the optimal time to take my Excedrin (i.e. immediately after I first notice the aura).
+It was through the use of a detailed headache diary that I was able to identify the optimal time to take my Excedrin (i.e. immediately after I first notice the visual aura).
 Of course, what works for others may not work for you.

 In my blog article, "Use a Headache Log to Help Identify Triggers" I've written in more detail about some of the following common headache and migraine triggers.
 See that article if you want to read about my experiences and leave comments.

 - Activity (e.g. exercise without hydration and electrolytes)

 - Food / Diet